-Under GAAP, certain of our variable annuity guarantee features are accounted for as insurance liabilities and recorded on the balance sheet in future policy benefits with changes reported in policyholder benefits and claims.
+Under GAAP, certain of our variable annuity guarantee features are accounted for as insurance liabilities and reported on the consolidated balance sheets in future policy benefits with changes reported in policyholder benefits and claims.
 These liabilities are accounted for using long-term assumptions of equity and bond market returns and the level of interest rates.
-Therefore, these liabilities, valued at \$5.1 billion at March 31, 2020, are less sensitive than derivative instruments to periodic changes to equity and fixed income market returns and the level of interest rates.
+Therefore, these liabilities, valued at \$5.3 billion at June 30, 2020, are less sensitive than derivative instruments to periodic changes to equity and fixed income market returns and the level of interest rates.
 Guarantees accounted for in this manner include GMDBs, as well as the life contingent portion of GMIBs and certain GMWBs.
-All other variable annuity guarantee features are accounted for as embedded derivatives and recorded on the balance sheet in PABs with changes reported in net derivative gains (losses).
-These liabilities, valued at \$4.4 billion at March 31, 2020, are accounted for at estimated fair value.
+All other variable annuity guarantee features are accounted for as embedded derivatives and reported on the consolidated balance sheets in PABs with changes reported in net derivative gains (losses).
+These liabilities, valued at \$3.8 billion at June 30, 2020, are accounted for at estimated fair value.
 Guarantees accounted for in this manner include GMABs, GMWBs and the non-life contingent portions of GMIBs.
 In some cases, a guarantee will have multiple features or options that require separate accounting such that the guarantee is not fully accounted for under only one of the accounting models (known as "split accounting").
-Additionally, the index protection and accumulation features of Shield Annuities are accounted for as embedded derivatives, recorded on the balance sheet in PABs with changes reported in net derivative gains (losses) and valued at (\$116) million at March 31, 2020.
+Additionally, the index protection and accumulation features of Shield Annuities are accounted for as embedded derivatives, reported on the consolidated balance sheets in PABs with changes reported in net derivative gains (losses) and valued at \$1.5 billion at June 30, 2020.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Summary of Critical Accounting Estimates" included in the 2019 Annual Report.